“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 GM: “Oh, and when you talk about my boss, dumbfuck?
 You call him Sheriff Donovan.
 Thas’ your nightly dumbfuck tip on how to be less of a dumbfuck.
 You’re welcome.”

 Caroline: “Much obliged.
 All the same, it stands.
 Likely the lord of the French Quarter as well, before I dance all over his domain.”

-GM: “You ain’t talkin’ shit with Savoy,” Wright declares, his tone final.
+GM: “You ain’t talkin’ about shit with Savoy,” Wright declares.
 “Christ, girl.
 Do not let the sheriff hear you floatin’ that idea either.”

 She shivers a bit as she continues to talk about the steel-eyed man.

 GM: “What did I just fuckin’ say?”
 Wright snaps.
-“Christ in a motherfuckin’ sundress, girl, you toss that kind of oh but but but,” and here Wright sarcastically raises his voice to a whiny girlish pitch, “attitude ‘round the elders, you are gonna fuckin’ get it.”
+“Christ in a motherfuckin’ sundress, girl.
+You toss that kind of oh but but but,” and here Wright raises his voice to a sorority girl-esque whiny pitch, “attitude ‘round the elders, you are gonna fuckin’ get it.”

 Caroline: Caroline bites back a rather nasty comment involving a racial slur.
 Silence reigns on the line.

 GM: Wright hangs up.

 GM: “You’re welcome for not smackin’ you around for that too, dumbfuck,” Wright says.
 “You want me to shut my mouth, let you run yours ‘round the licks who won’t be so nice?”

 Caroline: “You’re going to cut off my head if I don’t find and overcome a powerful Kindred on my own.”
 Caroline’s tone is flat.
 “And quickly.
 No one could even be bothered to explain hunting restrictions until I wandered into a street fight with four other Kindred.
 You’re suggesting disrespect in place of ignorance.”